What is a social media strategy?

 You implement your campaign about six months after you decide your strategy, and it’s usually a one to three month exercise to launch a new product, event or service.
 The campaign is decided by the data you collect from your strategy and focuses more on the short term impact and immediate financial return.

 It’s essential that a social media campaign is supported by advertising, PR, Internet influencers, marketing, partners, customers, and investors.
-Examples of good social media campaigns would be Gap using Foursquare, Dunkin Donuts on Facebook and the Old Spice Internet phenomenon.

 It’s easy for me to help you work out what you want from social media (your strategy) but a successfully, professionally executed campaign is best dealt with by someone who is an expert in social media marketing who can oversee all the essential elements of your campaign from beginning to end.